The Laws of Chaos

 Project Management

-• Ninety-Ninety Rule: The first 90% of a project (or code) takes 90% of the time; the remaining 10% takes the other 90% of the time.
+• Ninety-Ninety Rule: The first 90% of a project takes 90% of the estimated time; the remaining 10% takes also 90% of the estimated time.

 • Law of Project Schedules: The later a project is, the more effort is spent explaining why it is late.